microsoft/digitalworkplace-workflows/README.md

 The templates take inputs and secrets as needed to run their defined behavior and stable_publish.yml workflow is the only one that assumes a Release environment, mainly for approval purposes.

+## Workflow overviews

 ### build.yml

-runs the basic build steps and test steps and generates NuGet packages for the project specified in the input.
+Runs the basic build steps and test steps and generates NuGet packages for the project specified in the input.

+### pack.yml

+Packs the given project and verifies the project has the correct metadata for Microsoft using a downloaded script, then uploads the nupkg to an 'unsigned' artifact - intended to be used later by the *sign* workflow.

 ### sign.yml

-communicates with ESRP (a Microsoft internal tool for signing NuGet packages) using their client and signs the packages in the artifacts folder - it assumes an `unsigned` artifacts folder that contains two folders: `beta` & `stable` for the corresponding .nupkg files.
-After signing the packages it uploads them to the `signed` artifacts folder with a similar hierarchy to the unsigned one.
+Communicates with ESRP (a Microsoft internal tool for signing NuGet packages) using their client and signs the packag in the artifact folder - it assumes an `unsigned` artifact folder exists with the corresponding .nupkg file.
+After signing the package it uploads it to the `signed` artifact folder.

-### beta_publish.yml and stable_publish.yml
+### beta_publish.yml and stable_publish.yml [deprecated]

-push the signed nupkg files to the public NuGet.org feed.
+Pushes the signed nupkg files to the public NuGet.org feed.

+### publish.yml

+Pushes the signed nupkg file to the public NuGet.org feed.

 ## Contributing